ViachKakovskyi/kakovskyi.github.io/_posts/2018/01-january/2018-01-01-2017-tech-accomplishments.md

   </amp-img>
 </div>

 Evaluating accomplishments motivates me and gives a breath of fresh air for the new ones.
-I believe that it's the essential exercise for goals setting.
+I believe that it's an essential exercise for goals setting.

 I'm proud to be a part of [Atlassian Stride](http://stride.com){:target="_blank"} team in 2017.
 Working for the company accelerates professional growth gigantically.